concord-consortium/lab/readme.md

 - `src/lab/grapher/`

-Lastly there are the following JavaScript framgments that are used in the build process:
+Lastly there are the following JavaScript fragments that are used in the build process:

 - `src/lab/start.js`
 - `src/lab/lab-module.js`